canonical/microcloud/doc/how-to/update_upgrade.md

 Then you can perform {ref}`manual updates <howto-update>` on a schedule that you control.

-For detailed information about holds, see: [Pause or stop automatic updates](https://snapcraft.io/docs/managing-updates#p-32248-pause-or-stop-automatic-updates) in the Snap documentation.
+The {ref}`snap:how-to-guides-work-with-snaps-manage-updates` page in the Snap documentation provides details about how to pause or stop automatic updates.

 (howto-update)=
 ## Update MicroCloud